Gouldy-C/Solideon-TakeHome/README.md

 If you change ports, make sure the backend CORS origin (`FRONTEND_ORIGIN`) matches the frontend URL, and update the frontend API base URL in `frontend/src/lib/api.ts` if needed.

 ### Ingesting data (brief)
+You can use the UI to ingest new data by clicking the upload zip button in the top right.

+or...

 POST a zip containing paired files like `w001_scandata.txt` and `w001_welddat.txt` to the backend:
 ```bash
 curl -X POST "http://127.0.0.1:8000/api/ingest/upload-zip" \